thePM001/aep-signatures/README.md

 ## Contributing Signatures

-Signature authorship is currently limited to EPSCOM members and invited reviewers.
+Signature authorship is limited to EPSCOM members.
 External contributions are welcomed as issues describing the threat pattern you want covered; EPSCOM will draft the signature and attribute the reporter in the signature metadata.